crewagreementworkshop/exploring_crew_agreements/pages/newhorizons.md

 In preparation, we ask that you listen to BBC journalist Jeremy Bowen’s [‘Frontlines of Journalism’, Episode 4: ‘Rules and Habits’](https://www.bbc.co.uk/sounds/play/m001jl28) (c.15 minutes).

+**‘Publish Early, Publish Often’: What advice does a maritime journal editor have for emerging scholars?**

+5 November, 2024 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

+For this session, Dr. Michelle Turner, editor of *[Mainsheet](https://www.mainsheet.mysticseaport.org/about)*, joined us.
+She discussed the ups and downs of publishing articles in academic journals, with examples from her editorial experience.
+We thank Dr. Turner for her time and attention!

 **Making contact**

 Your message will reach us at [infomarworkshops@gmail.com](mailto:infomarworkshops@gmail.com)